ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    + Adjust the geoid to pixel/area coordinates
    + resample the geoids into the DEM reference frame
    + Adjust the vertical datum.
+5. All DEMs are converted to `float32` and have nodata `np.nan`.
+This increases data size and also to ensure (a) easy comparison and (b) no side-effects of the stitcher due to unusual nodata values (this is done in `merge_tiles` in the `stitcher.py`).
+Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled).

 # Testing